dcialdella/verysecurechat/README.md

 ***For WINDOWS***
 https://gpg4win.org/download.html
-SOME ISSUES with PGP / NEW LINE / others
+SOME ISSUES with PGP / NEW LINE / others.
+Must install GNUPG and Python 3.11 for Windows.

 ***For OSX***
 https://gpgtools.org/